Search Railroad Sites For:

 Area: A IC2:

-Map: Fr 40 F 1 Topographic Map
+Map: Fr 40 F 1 Topographic Maps

-The 10+ miles of Cutoff track that opened in 1901 successfully reduced the B&O's maximum grade over Parrs Ridge at Mt.
+The 10+ miles of Cutoff track that opened in 1901 successfully reduced B&O's maximum grade over Parrs Ridge at Mt.
 Airy.
 The heaviest trains such as mile-long coal drags still require helper engines to climb the ridge, but the ridge is not the same operational bottleneck it was back in the 19th century.
 The improvement provided by the Cutoff helped keep the Old Main Line useful and active into the present.

 Or, return to main page